acorn-io/acorn-oss-workshop/steps/profiles.md

 }
 ```

 The change above defines a default value for the *replicas* value.
-It also ensure this default value is modified if the app is ran using a specific profile (*dev or *test* in this example).
+It also ensures this default value is modified if the app is ran using a specific profile (*dev or *test* in this example).

-Next modify the definition of the *voteui* container so it looks as follows, the number of *voteui* containers now depends on the value of the *replicas* arguments:
+Next modify the definition of the *voteui* container adding the *scale* property so it looks as follows, the number of *voteui* containers now depends on the value of the *replicas* arguments:

 ```
   voteui: {
     if args.dev {
+      dirs: {
-      dirs: "/usr/share/nginx/html": "./vote-ui"
+        "/usr/share/nginx/html": "./vote-ui"
       }
+    }
+    build: {
+      context: "./vote-ui"
+    }
     ports: publish : "80/http"
     scale: args.replicas
+    memory: 128Mi
   }
 ```